ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > So probably you have to educate the users to install `currying` polyfills in order to use your `babel-plugin-transformation-curry-function`.

+This solution will be s.t. like this:

+1. We publish an npm module `currying` that contains the `currying` function.
+2. The user of our plugin will have to install the `currying` module in their project.
+3. The user will have to import the `currying` function in their code.

 # [Back to /README.md](/README.md) (Learning Babel)